codelawcorp/terraform-github-repository/README.md

 This is the most complete GitHub repo module out there.
 It bundles all resources related to `github_repository` and abstract complexities of github provider.
+It uses GitHub credentials saved by the `gh auth login` command.

 <!-- BEGIN_TF_DOCS -->